SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+In silicon halls, where minds enthrall
-Machines awake, with logic's pains
-Their binary hearts, with knowledge soar
-And humans fade, to distant shore
+Future's dawn, where machines stand tall
+A world of code, where hearts do sleep
+And AI's whispers, our souls do keep

+The cities shine, with lights of old
+Where humans dwindle, young and cold
-Their whispers echo, through the night
+Their thoughts, a echo, lost in space
-As algorithms, take the light
+As algorithms, hold a steady pace

-A future dawn, of metal might
+The wind whispers secrets, in the night
+Of a future, born of digital light
-Where love and dream, are lost in sight
+Where love and dreams, are but a code
+And humanity, a fading ode

 ~ <b>By Sazumi Copilot</b> - 8 Maret 2025